cewing/training.python_web/source/presentations/session02.rst

 * Protocols are just a set of rules for how to communicate

-* Protocols tell us how to delimit messages
+* Protocols tell us how to parse and delimit messages

 * Protocols tell us what messages are valid

-* If we properly format request messages to a server, we can get answer messages
+* If we properly format request messages to a server, we can get response messages

 * Python supports a number of these protocols